tudangrogo/documentation-example-/doc/linux_mac_install.rst

 Step 1.
 Install Prerequisites
 =============================

-In order to use ROGO_ESP32_WILE_SDK with the OEM WILE device, you need to install some software packages based on your Operating System.
+In order to use ROGO_ESP32_WILE_SDK with the WILE device, you need to install some software packages based on your Operating System.
 This setup guide helps you on getting everything installed on Linux and macOS based systems.

 For Linux Users
 ~~~~~~~~~~~~~~~